-The Company's inventory consists of assets acquired for resale, which are normally expected to be sold within a one-year operating cycle.
+The Company's inventory consists of assets acquired for resale or auction.
+Assets acquired to be sold at auction are generally expected to be sold within 90 days while assets acquired for refurbishment and resale are generally expected to be sold within a two-year operating cycle.
 All inventory is recorded at the lower of cost or net realizable value.